cloudprober/cloudprober/docs/content/docs/how-to/starlark-probe/index.md

   only to the same value as `algorithm` -- a conflicting `alg` is an error, so the header can never disagree with how the token is actually signed.

-Signing a JWT each run is cheap, but if you probe frequently you can cache the token in `state` and re-mint periodically.
+Signing a JWT each run is cheap (sub-millisecond), so minting one per run is the simplest approach and what these examples do.

 Probe a Google API with a service-account self-signed JWT (full example in [examples/starlark/gcp_jwt.star](https://github.com/cloudprober/cloudprober/tree/master/examples/starlark/gcp_jwt.star)):